Pavan-1997/Python_DevOps_Socket-Library/README.md

 5. It then sends a response back to the client using `client_socket.sendall(message.encode())`.
 6. Both the client and server close their respective sockets after the communication.

+Make sure to run the server code first, followed by the client code.
+You can adjust the address and port as needed for your specific use case.